Advice & Support: Staff members being a witness at court

 This can send some staff into a panic.
 Perhaps this is the first time you’ve needed to attend court, perhaps you know nothing about courts or perhaps you feel saddled by the responsibility of giving evidence.
 Added to this may be an expectation that you keep a high level of confidentiality about what you witnessed.

-These issues aren’t always easy to resolve, but there are some steps we can take to lessen the stress, anxiety or pressure you may be feeling: You can help yourself by knowing about support and about how courts works.
+These issues aren’t always easy to resolve, but there are some steps we can take to lessen the stress, anxiety or pressure you may be feeling: You can help yourself by knowing about support and about how courts work.

-1. Contact the witness support service
+1. Contact the Witness Service

 2. Talk to your line manager about support